How can the built environment and nature combat climate change together?

 Greening the City: How can the built environment and nature combat climate change together?

-#INGdebates series.
+Part of the #INGdebates series.
 Follow @INGmedia for further updates

 Finding a way to successfully co-exist with nature has been a long running challenge for our society, particularly in cities, towns and public spaces.
 The past year has forced us outside, increasing our contact with nature and raising awareness of how we both harm and help the natural world.
 In the built environment, conversations on sustainability and a ‘green recovery’ have highlighted the need for innovative urban design that contributes to combatting climate change while also providing communities with accessible outdoor provision.